newspeaklanguage/newspeak/README.md

        '-s', 'EXPORTED_FUNCTIONS=["_load_snapshot", "_handle_message", "_handle_signal", "_free", "_malloc"]',
        '-s', 'EXPORTED_RUNTIME_METHODS=["stringToUTF8"]',
     ```
     to be clear, the first (default) works with `emsdk` version '2.0.0', the second with 'latest'.
+As of February 12 2024, 'latest' emsdk corresponds to version '3.1.53'.

 3. **Build Primordialsoup (optional):** You can now build primordialsoup to make sure everything installed.
 This step is not necessary as Primordialsoup build is part of the Newspeak build in the next section - but running it should catch any dependencies issues early.